 Thirdly, we can interpret the term ‘landscape’ as that of ‘environment’, as a result of an ever more pressing need to concern ourselves with the degradation of the natural environment from nuclear bomb tests, mining, agriculture, bushfires and climate change.
-Suddenly the remnant rain forests in Australia, such as the Otways in Victoria, become precious.
+Suddenly the remnant rain forests in Australia, such as the Otways in Victoria, become very precious indeed.

 This is especially the case after the horrendous mega fires on the eastern seaboard in Victoria’s East Gippsland and the NSW South Coast in early 2020 that were started by dry lightening in remote terrain.
 These were the most destructive fires in Australia’s history and they resulted in vast tracts of our remnant native forests go up in smoke, and more than 3 billion animals incinerated or displaced.
 This Black Summer was a glimpse into our future in the Anthropocene.

 The climate models project that on our present path global warming will see an average warming of 2.7 to 6.2 degrees by 2100, which will render large parts of the Australia continent uninhabitable.
 The new normal is one of hotter bushfire seasons, more punishing droughts and increasingly erratic rainfall.
-The emergence of Covid-19 pushed all this collective trauma of a burning world–what Stephen Pyne called the Pyrocene (the fire age) — associated with the existential threat of climate change aside; into the background.
+The emergence of Covid-19 pushed all this collective trauma of a burning world (what Stephen Pyne called the Pyrocene, or the fire age) associated with the existential threat of climate change aside into the background.